Amazonomachy: Symbolism of Amazonomachy

-In the 5th century, the Achaemenid Empire of Persia began a series of invasions against Ancient Greece.
-Because of this, some scholars believe that on most 5th-century Greek art, the Persians were shown allegorically, through the figure of centaurs and Amazons.
+Historiography in response to such criticism has shifted the focus towards understanding Amazonomachy as a symbol of ‘otherness'.
+Andrew Stewart understood it as a complex notion of the other symbolically that the Persians held in reality.
+As evident, in the 5th century BC, the Achaemenid Empire began a series of invasions against Greece.
+Because of this, some scholars believe that in most Greek art of that time, Persians were shown allegorically through the figure of centaurs and Amazons.